John Dies at the End

-Plot summary
+Plot

 David and John are a pair of paranormal investigators who live in an unnamed Midwestern town (referred to in the novel as "Undisclosed").
 Dave meets reporter Arnie in a local restaurant and recounts the origin of his and John's unusual abilities.

 The main story begins with David and John at a party, where John is performing with his band, Three Arm Sally.
 David leaves the party early after a confrontation with an "amateur magician" who seemed to have real supernatural powers, leaving him shaken.
-David goes home with an Irish setter named Molly, which seems to have selected him as her new owner.
+David goes home with an Irish Setter named Molly, which seems to have selected him as her new owner.
 David is awakened in the middle of the night by a call from John, asking that he come save him from something in his apartment.
-David meets up with John at his apartment and saves John from a "monster" that Dave can't see.
-They then go to Denny's, where John reveals that he has taken a drug known as "soy sauce."
+David meets up with John at his apartment and saves John from a "monster" that David can't see.
+They then go to Denny's, where John reveals that he has taken a drug known as "soy sauce".
 John shows David a syringe containing the drug, which he was given by the magician, who told John his name is "Robert Marley".
 David pockets the syringe.
 Later, David accidentally injects himself with the drug in his pocket and begins to feel the effects.

 Local police detective Lawrence Appleton informs David that everyone from the party except himself are either dead or missing, which turns out not to be true.
 While David is being interrogated, Appleton and David are informed that John has died in the other room, causing Appleton to leave David alone in the interrogation room.
 Mysteriously, David receives a call from John urging him to escape custody in the chaos that has ensued from him flatlining in the other room.
 After a brief fight with a demon masquerading as an officer, David follows the instructions of the John on the phone to go to the trailer home of Robert Marley.
 While there, David sees a TV displaying the last moments of Robert Marley: he explodes into a massive swarm of flying, wingless bugs that look like grains of rice.
 These bugs then fly over to someone else that came from the party and dig into them, apparently possessing them.
 Appleton arrives shortly after David to burn down the trailer, gripped with the desire to purge the town of the evil he believes has come.
 He leaves David for dead after shooting him in the chest with a defective bullet, then leaves.
 David is rescued by Molly driving his car through the wall of the trailer.
 Shortly after, Molly begins to "speak" in the voice of John, which urges David to go to Vegas to seek out Albert Marconi.